Henry Wellcome: Biography

 Wellcome was born in a frontier log cabin in what would later become Almond, Wisconsin, to Rev. S. C. Wellcome, an itinerant missionary who travelled and preached in a covered wagon, and Mary Curtis Wellcome.
 He had an early interest in medicine, particularly marketing.
 His first product, at the age of 16, was invisible ink (in fact just lemon juice), which he advertised in the Garden City (MN) Herald.
-He was brought up with a strict religious upbringing, particularly with respect to the temperance movement.
+He had a strict religious upbringing, particularly with respect to the temperance movement.
 His father was a strong member of the Second Adventist Church.
 He was a freemason.

 Pharmaceutical executive

 In 1880, Wellcome established a pharmaceutical company, Burroughs Wellcome & Company, with his colleague Silas Mainville Burroughs.
 They introduced the selling of medicine in tablet form to England under the 1884 trademark "Tabloid".
 Previously, medicines had been sold mostly as powders or liquids.
 Burroughs and Wellcome also introduced direct marketing to doctors, giving them free samples.
 In 1895, Burroughs died, aged 48, leaving the company in the hands of Wellcome.
 It flourished and Wellcome set up several related research laboratories.
 In 1924, Wellcome consolidated all his commercial and non-commercial activities in one holding company, The Wellcome Foundation Ltd.